 Since the “head” is the PC the most appropriate technical term is “Soft PLC”.

-Grouping transducers in macro-categories
+Grouping of transducers in macro-categories

-In ADC - voltage
+In The ADC – tension

-In Cap - electrical capacity
+In Cap – electric capacity

 In Res – electrical resistance